Aikido was discovered early in this century by Morihei Ueshiba

 Michael Friedl is a 7th degree black belt in Aikido.
 He has also studied Shorei/Kempo Karate and Tai Chi.
 His Aikido training began in 1972 under Clyde Takeguchi Sensei in Madison, Wisconsin.
 From 1975-1977, he was a live-in student (also known as a uchi deshi) for Takeguchi Sensei in Charleston, South Carolina.
 In 1978 Friedl Sensei established a Dojo in Burlington, Vermont.
 He relocated to Ashland, Oregon in 1979 then started a small Aikido club there.
 Freidl Sensei became a direct student of Frank Doran Shihan in 1979 and has been a student of Doran Sensei since that time.

 From 1981-1983, Friedl Sensei was uchi deshi for Saito Sensei in Iwama, Japan.
 There he studied the Iwama style of weapons.
 He returned to Ashland in 1986 and started a Dojo at the Ashland YMCA in 1987.
-In July of 1994, Aikido of Ashland opened it’s doors to Dojo members.
+In July of 1994, Aikido of Ashland opened it’s doors to dojo members.
 It is one of the dojos in Division 2 of the California Aikido Association (CAA).

-Friedl Sensei is a Shihan and Division Head for Division Two, one of three Division Heads, of the CAA.
+Friedl Sensei is a Shihan and Division Head for Division II, one of three Division Heads, of the CAA.
 The CAA has a direct link to Hombu Dojo, the Aikido Headquarters in Tokyo, Japan and the Ueshiba Family.